sanfinity-Iot/openremote/Demo-Smart-City.md

 # Crowd management

+## Integration of camera

+* Describe required attributes
+* Rules: Alerts total crowd, and crowd growth

 ## Integration of sound

 * Describe required attributes
+* Rules: Alert sound level, sound type

+## A new application

+* Alerts based on a combination crowd, crowd changes, or sounds
+* Notifications or light

+# Environment

-## Integration of people counting
+## Integration of your air quality sensors

 * Describe required attributes
+* Rules: Alerts on Ozon

 ## A new application

+* Alerts on combining crowd, environment and notifications

+# Lighting

+## Integration of your lighting solution

+* Describe required attributes
+* Rules:

+## A new application

-* Alerts based on crowd, crowd changes, or sounds
+* Lighting based on pollution, sound, or crowd conditions

 # Traffic management

 ## Integration of traffic

 * Describe required attributes
+* Rules:

 ## Integration of traffic lights